Turning the Pages of Angkor Wat | Cambodia

 November 24, 2011

-I have this place locked inside my head as far I could remember.
+I have this place locked away in my head for as long as I can remember.
 Was it some magazine I've read as a kid?
 Some TV documentary I've seen?
-I could not exactly pinpoint the source of my obsession to see this place.
+I couldn't precisely pinpoint what sparked my obsession with visiting this place.
 Angkor Wat for me was like a page from a book I'm reading.
-As years went by, the pages seemed to thicken and the more I feel my chances of seeing it slithering away.
+As the years passed, the pages appeared to become thicker, and my chances of seeing them seemed to slip away.

 Mishi Magno